 - You can choose one of the Presets for your paper sheet, or enter your custom width and height. - Composition can now be divided into several pages.
 For instance, a first page can show a map canvas, and a second page can show the attribute table associated with a layer, while a third one shows an HTML frame linking to your organization website.
 Set the Number of pages to the desired value.
 You can choose the page Orientation and its Exported resolution.
-When checked, print as raster means all elements will be rasterized before printing or saving as PostScript or PDF. - · Grid lets you customize grid settings like spacings, offsets and tolerance to your need. - In Snap to alignments, you can change the Tolerance, which is the maximum distance below which an item is snapped to smart guides.
+When checked, print as raster means all elements will be rasterized before printing or saving as PostScript or PDF.

+• Grid and guides lets you customize grid settings like spacings, offsets and tolerance to your need.
+The tolerance is the maximum distance below which an item is snapped to smart guides.